limcross/secret_id/README.md

 end
 ```

 This method, as `find_by`, `where`, and everything like that, its not working for now.
 But not all is lost.
-If you want scope your result you can do something.
+If you want scope your result you can do something like this.

 ```ruby
 def find_post